open-education-api/specification/docs/home.md

 ---
 # Open Education API

 Educational institutes are increasingly using apps to share education data with their students.
 However, the underlying data for these apps are stored in different systems (i.e. databases), both within and outside the educational institutes.
-For existing and new apps to communicate with these various systems, a set of software definitions known as an API is required.
+For new and existing apps to communicate with these various systems, a set of software definitions known as an API is required.

 Of course, each school, college, or university can develop their own APIs, but this is a time-consuming and costly process.
 That is why the Open Education API, known in Dutch as the ‘Open Onderwijs API’ (OOAPI) was created.

-This open API (or public API as it is sometimes referred to) is constantly being defined and developed so that existing and new apps can efficiently process education data, such as registering for a course online, viewing a timetable on a mobile device, or securely checking exam results.
+This open API (or public API as it is sometimes referred to) is constantly being defined and developed so that apps can efficiently process education data, such as registering for a course online, viewing a timetable on a mobile device, or securely checking exam results.

 The OOAPI is the result of a collaboration between several education institutes and suppliers in the Netherlands and is facilitated by SURF (known collectively as the Community).